tienviet10/tinyapp/README.md

 ```sh
 $ npm install
 ```
 4. Create a .env file according to the .env.sample file.
-Fill out the PORT. password (for the default user: user@example.com) and the secret keys for cookie session.
+Fill out the PORT, password (for the default user: user@example.com), and the secret keys for cookie session.
 For instance:

 ```sh
 PORT = 8080